-Cyber criminals are successfully defeating anti-virus, secure clients, multifactor authentication, and traditional fraud monitoring systems and walking away with millions.
-To protect their customers, financial institutions need to start using the strategic advantage they have over the fraudsters – deep knowledge of their customers.
+Cyber criminals are successfully defeating anti-virus, secure clients, multifactor and knowledgebase authentication, device ID, and other fraud monitoring solutions to break into a wide range of secure web-based systems.
+To protect their employees, customers, and financial assets, organizations need to start using the strategic advantage they have over the fraudsters—deep knowledge of legitimate user behavior.

-Behavioral analytics is a proven fraud detection and prevention methodology that uses online banking behavior as the starting point to detect fraud.
+Behavioral analytics is a proven fraud detection and prevention methodology that uses behavior as the starting point to detect fraud.
 Different users quite naturally have different behavior from each other, as well as being different from a fraudster.
 Behavioral analytics takes advantage of this fact.
-Rather than solely looking for specific malware, fraud indicators or fraud patterns, which are all changing too rapidly for most institutions to keep up, behavioral analytics combines knowledge about fraud with transaction monitoring and anomaly detection during every online banking session to determine if it is expected and legitimate behavior or suspicious behavior.
-(Video: Using Behavioral Analytics to Stop Fraud)
+Rather than solely looking for specific malware, fraud indicators or fraud patterns, which are all changing too rapidly for most institutions to keep up, behavioral analytics combines knowledge about fraud with activity monitoring and anomaly detection to determine if it is expected and legitimate behavior or suspicious behavior.

 FraudMAP's patented (see sidebar) implementation of behavioral analytics is Dynamic Account Modeling™.
-Dynamic Account Modeling works automatically - there are no burdensome rules to write or maintain, no algorithms to manually train — and from day one, it can catch fraudulent behavior.
+Dynamic Account Modeling works automatically—there are no burdensome rules to write or maintain, no algorithms to manually train—and from day one, it can detect fraudulent activity.

 There are over 70,000 variations of Zeus.
 Phishing attacks via email, SEO, and mobile phones are rampant.
-Criminals move money online via the ACH network, wire transfers, bill pay, and execute varying forms of offline fraud.
+Fraudsters use social engineering to acquire credentials.
+Criminals move money via the ACH network, wire transfers, bill pay, and execute varying forms of offline fraud.
 Some attacks are automated, some have a real human behind them.
-Financial institutions simply do not have the resources to understand, anticipate and respond to every possible online fraud threat.
+Some attacks target personal information that can be used in other attacks or sold to other fraudsters, while others simply attempt to complete fraudulent transactions.
+Companies across industries simply do not have the resources to understand, anticipate and respond to every possible fraud threat or scheme.

 Solutions that detect fraud based on fraud rules, specific attack pattern definition or malware identification will miss fraud.
 Why?
 Unless the fraud happens exactly as the rule was defined and follows a specific pattern or uses a certain piece of malware, it will not be detected.
 There are too many types of threats and attacks to make these solutions effective.

-Because Dynamic Account Modeling is not dependent on rules or patterns, but instead looking for any deviation from predicted behavior, it can find the widest array of attacks and automatically detect new and emerging attacks.
-And, because it is focused on specific account holders and not generalized patterns of behavior, FraudMAP Online not only maximizes detection, it does so with minimal alerts.
+Because Dynamic Account Modeling is not dependent on rules or patterns, but instead looking for any deviation from established normal behavior patterns, it can find the widest array of attacks and automatically detect new and emerging attacks.
+And, because it is focused on each individual user or account holders and not generalized patterns or population norms of behavior, FraudMAP not only maximizes detection, it does so with minimal alerts.

 Request a live, personalized online demonstration of how FraudMAP uses behavioral analytics to stop fraud attacks.